Physical Therapy at Shenandoah University

-Shenandoah University’s Division of Physical Therapy (PT) prepares students to be reflective practitioners who provide effective, evidence‐based, compassionate care for the prevention, diagnosis and treatment of movement dysfunction and to promote physical health and functional ability across the lifespan.
+Shenandoah University’s Division of Physical Therapy prepares students as doctorally educated physical therapists who are reflective, collaborative practitioners that provide evidence‐based, compassionate and ethical care for the prevention, diagnosis and treatment of movement dysfunction across the global community.

 We accomplish this through an integrated, patient-centered curriculum with a low student/faculty ratio.
 Frequent patient care experience, community service by students and faculty and the integration of current technologies are key components of the PT education at Shenandoah University.
 Join us on Facebook!

 The Division of Physical Therapy offers a Doctorate in Physical Therapy through two different programs, the traditional program and the post professional program and also offers the option to pursue a dual degree with a Doctor of Physical Therapy and Master’s degree in Athletic Training.

 Physical Therapy (PT) is a challenging and satisfying profession — one with many career pathways from which to choose.
 The wide range of clinical settings, the diversity of the patient populations, and the variety of specialty areas provide a vast array of employment and professional growth opportunities for the new graduate.
 Earning a DPT degree in the post professional program prepares the practicing physical therapist for advanced practice in an ever-changing healthcare environment and opportunities for PT faculty positions.

 Winchester & Loudoun Campus

 This program is for individuals who have a bachelor’s degree.

 This program is for physical therapists who have a bachelor’s or master’s degree.

 This program is for individuals who have bachelor’s degree.

 This program is for incoming first-year undergraduate students.